-By Sheldon Engelhorn, NCI Board of Directors
+By Sheldon Engelhorn, Nature and Culture Board of Directors

 His family has lived in Cuenca for several generations, where his early years were spent traversing its lush mountains.
 His father was a civil engineer engaged in road construction projects around Ecuador, which took them to the coast, where Fabián spent his free time fishing and enjoying the outdoors.
 By high school, he had returned to Cuenca where he planned to study engineering.
 But during a visit back to his coastal haunts, he discovered that the streams he loved had been degraded by road construction, mining and oil extraction.

-After serving as a senior staff member for nearly a decade, Fabián moved back to Cuenca, where for the past five years he has been at the helm of NCI’s strategy to quell deforestation and preserve water supplies in the Andean corridor – known as a global biodiversity hotspot.
+After serving as a senior staff member for nearly a decade, Fabián moved back to Cuenca, where for the past five years he has been at the helm of Nature and Culture’s strategy to quell deforestation and preserve water supplies in the Andean corridor – known as a global biodiversity hotspot.
 On a recent trip to Ecuador, I got to see him work his magic firsthand.
 To date, Fabián and his team have protected nearly 350,000 acres and played an integral role in creating the 2.4 million acre UNESCO Biosphere Reserve.
 Just last month, the 215,000 acre Gualaquiza Municipal Reserve was declared, shielding a stunning array of biodiversity from the pressures of deforestation.

 Board of Directors